edgedb/edgedb/docs/guides/auth/index.rst

 =======================

 The best and easiest way to configure the extension for your database is to use the built-in UI.
-To access it, run ``edgedb ui``.
+To access it, run  :gelcmd:`ui`.
 If you have the extension enabled in your schema as shown above and have migrated that schema change, you will see the "Auth Admin" icon in the left-hand toolbar.